 If this category is not applicable for this technology, please select 'Yes'.

 Are you aware of the main privacy and data principles you need to adhere to?
-If not, click here.
+If not, check the links below.
 Do you think the invasion of privacy of your technology is allowed?
 Do you think people will feel that their privacy is invaded?
 Did your think about things like proportionality and subsidiarity?

 Privacy is often implemented by design which means for example that only the bare minimum of data is collected and used and this process is continously improved upon.
 Do you (really) need all the personal data you are processing to provide the functionality of your technology (data minimalisation)?
 Did you consider other principals considering privacy by design?